Headhunterz: 2017: Return to hardstyle roots

-In late June, Headhunterz returned to red mainstage of Defqon.1 in the Netherlands as the track "Sacrifice" was playing on stage.
-He made a speech and also made a post that had claimed that he would return to hardstyle, announcing that it was impossible that he had left the hardstyle scene.
+In late June, Headhunterz returned to the mainstage of Defqon.1 in the Netherlands as the track "Sacrifice" was playing on stage.
+He made a speech claiming that he would return to hardstyle, announcing that it was the wrong choice to leave the hardstyle scene.

 “Dear members of the hardstyle community.
 Exactly one year ago I stood before you.
 And it was a life-changing experience for me.
 In this world you can be anyone doing anything if you fight for it.
 But I’m done fighting, done running.
 Whatever is out there in the world to achieve.
 There is only one thing left for me to do.
 And that, is to surrender.
 To who I really am.
 Thank you, for showing me the way.”

+In the midst of the hardstyle community's hype for new Headhunterz music, he released his first original hardstyle single in over three years, fittingly titled "Destiny".
+The songs lyrics highlighted Headhunterz' commitment to the hardstyle music:

+"Travellers on a unending voyage of discovery, a voyage fuelled by desire to know our true calling, seeking for timeless wisdom beneath the ever changing depts of heaven.
+Trapped in confusion, armed with melodies to strike our emotion, waging the war within, until one day...
+Sooner or later, we see.
+This music is our destiny."

+"Destiny" went on to win the 2017 Q-dance Hardstyle Top-100 annual competition, where fans vote for their favourite tracks from the past calendar year.
+It was his first track to win this honour.